No. 8 Louisville women top Boise State 98-82

 BIG PICTURE

 Boise State: The Broncos shot above 50% for the first time since their opener against Lewis-Clark State (57%).
 But their early struggles against Louisville’s smothering defense dug a quick hole they spent the rest of the game trying to climb from.
+And they might have with a little more time.

-Louisville: Good thing the Cardinals started fast, because the Broncos posted the best shooting performance against them this season.
+Louisville: Good thing the Cardinals started fast, because the Broncos posted the most points and best shooting performance against them this season.
 The upside was they frequently created chances behind offensive rebounding (16-6) and defense.

+“I thought offensively this is the best performance we’ve had,” coach Jeff Walz said.
+“We took care of the basketball, we only turned it over 10 times and we turned them over 20 times.
+If we can continue to turn it over 10 (just) times a game, we’re in business.
+We did a great job.”

 POLL IMPLICATIONS